jamesstidard/love-ecs/README.md

 ### Run the Simulation
 Now we have our Entities, Components, and System, we can now run the simulation.
-As hinted to above, we can advance our simulation by calling it with a `dt` (delta time) since the last update.
+As hinted to above, we can advance our simulation by calling `world:update` with a `dt` (delta time) since the last update.

 Lets just manually update it, and we'll add it into a game-loop later.